alexistran1/uniswap-data/README.md

 # uniswap-data
-# This is a school project trying to understand tniswap's birth and how it impacts the block-chain market.
+# This project's purpose is to understand the birth of Uniswap.
+Is its birth potentially correlated with the shift of Web 3.0?
-# burn_mint and swap files are for liquidity actions happening, and other pools show how much people own in the respective pools.